 The aggressive-looking design features three razor-sharp blades that extend over the shaft slightly.

-This extension is labeled Blade Over Shaft Technology, and it is what allows the arrow to maintain the same static spine expected from using a field point (field point accuracy).check price
+This extension is labeled Blade Over Shaft Technology, and it is what allows the arrow to maintain the same static spine expected from using a field point (field point accuracy).

 The static spine is maintained thanks in part to the total length of the arrow, and this broadhead keeps that full length intact.